Repairing the algebraic foundations of the Standard Model of particle physics

 \beginsection Abstract

-The Standard Model (SM) of particle physics is in such good agreement with experiment that it is currently accepted as providing an accurate model of reality, with the role of chiral symmetry breaking in electro-weak unification regarded as one of its major achievements.
-This work focusses on weaknesses in the algebraic formulation of the SM, especially the introduction of chirality, which is shown to be inconsistent with neutrinos being fermions, and conflicts with the experimental evidence that they have finite mass.
-The SM description of parity is also shown to be erroneous.
-It is argued that these errors in its algebraic formulation have had the effect of making theoretical extensions of the SM impossible, as well as wasting considerable experimental effort in trying to understand erroneous predictions of the theory.
+The Standard Model (SM) of particle physics is in such good agreement with experiment that it is still accepted as providing an accurate model of reality, with the role of chiral symmetry in electro-weak unification regarded as one of its major achievements.
+Nevertheless, its conceptual and algebraic foundation is faulty.
+Chirality is shown to be algebraically inconsistent with neutrinos having finite mass and being fermions.

-80pt
+50pt

 \beginsection \S1.
 Introduction